dachosen1/Github-Walkthrough-/README.md

 # Github-Walkthrough-

-Sample repo to teach my team how to use Github
+Introduction to Git and Github presentation at Columbia University Applied Analytics Clubs